Electronic and magnetic properties of superconducting LnO$_{1-x}$F$_{x}$BiS$_{2}$ (Ln = La, Ce, Pr, and Nd) from first principles: Methods

+There are two O/F sites in each unit cell of every doped compound.
+It has been shown that disorder in the O and F positions has a very minor effect on the electronic structure at the level discussed in this work \cite{Lee2013}.
+As already done in \cite{Yildirim2013, Shein2013, Suzuki201321}, we assign O to (0,0,0) and F to (0.5,0.5,0) in the La doped compound and O to (0.75,0.25,0) and F to (0.25,0.75,0) in the other doped compounds.
+This changes the space group of the crystal structures of the doped compounds to P\={4}m2.

 We also performed calculations on two parent phases: LaOBiS$_{2}$ and CeOBiS$_{2}$.
 Their space group is also P4/nmm.
-We used experimental data for both\cite{Tanryverdiev1995,Ceolin1976}: lattice parameters a = 4.008 \AA\, c = 13.5 \AA\, and fractional atomic coordinates La: (0.5,0,0.0936), Bi: (0.5,0,0.626), S1: (0,0.5,0.187), S2: (0.5,0,0.379), O: (0,0,0) for LaOBiS$_{2}$ and lattice parameters a = 4.05 \AA\, c = 13.72 \AA\, and fractional atomic coordinates Ce: (0.25,0.25,0.594), Bi: (0.25,0.25,0.126), S1: (0.25,0.25,0.313), S2: (0.25,0.25,0.879), O: (0.75,0.75,0.5) for CeOBiS$_{2}$.
-All the occupancies are equal to one.
-There are no experimental data available for the other two rare-earths to our knowledge.
+We used experimental structural data for both \cite{Tanryverdiev1995,Ceolin1976}, and performed spin-polarised calculations in the ferromagnetic configuration for CeOBiS$_{2}$.
+There are no experimental data available for the other two parent compounds to our knowledge.

 We performed GGA+$U$ calculations \cite{Anisimov1991} for all the compounds except the lanthanum ones, because of the known strong correlation of the 4$f$ electrons in cerium, praseodymium and neodymium.
-Given the intrinsic difficulty in the ab-initio determination of a value of $U$ \cite{Loschen2007}, we have explored the behaviour of the system for varying $U$. $U$ values have been taken between 0 and 9 eV.
-The influence of $U$ on relaxations has been investigated and proved to be negligible.
+The current implementation of DFT+$U$ in SIESTA is based on the formulation by Dudarev et al. \cite{Dudarev1998} which combines the two parameters $U$ and $J$ to produce an effective Coulomb repulsion $U_{eff} =U-J$ which we call $U$ in the following.
+The double-counting scheme used is also the one described by Dudarev et al. \cite{Dudarev1998}.
+Given the intrinsic difficulty in the ab-initio determination of a value of $U$ \cite{Loschen2007}, we explored the behaviour of the system for $U$ varying from 3 to 7 eV.
+The influence of $U$ on relaxations was investigated and proven to be negligible.
+Here we discuss results obtained with $U=5$ eV, given that this value is standard for the atoms we are dealing with \cite{Jiang2009,Yeriskin2010}.
+We tested the robustness of the results for $U$ between 3 eV and 7 eV.

-All the doped phases calculated have been reported as being superconducting.
-All the parent phases have been reported as being non-superconducting.
+Monkhorst-Pack sampling of the Brillouin zone was used for all calculations. $k$-point sampling proved to be quite delicate, and large sets were used to obtain reasonably converged results, especially for the convergence of magnetic results.
+The grids used were 25x25x8 for the Ce and Nd compounds, 35x35x11 for the Pr compound and 24x24x5 for the La compound.
+The band structure results converged for lower sets, and the results in Figure \ref{MagnetismU} were obtained for 8x8x3 sets.